Composer

 JL: No, I’ve

-never thought so, and my training, which is mostly French, assumed that you
+never thought so, and my training, which is mostly French, assumed that

-him being in a complete vacuum, just writing for nobody out there.
+instead of him being in a complete vacuum, just writing for nobody out there.

-He can come at a regular interval, show his things, have a reaction, and
+He can come at a regular interval, show his things, have a reaction, and maybe

-well with you, and some don’t, so I’ve always put it that way to my students.
+with you, and some don’t, so I’ve always put it that way to my students.

 “We’ll just see whether this works or not; see if it works for you.”